'My ears are ringing'

 - Take care of your heart and blood vessels.
 That means exercising and maintaining a normal blood pressure.

-Dr. Denise Dupras is a general internist in Employee and Community Health's (ECH) Division of Community Internal Medicine (CIM).
-She completed her MD-PhD at Mayo Medical School and her residency in Internal Medicine at Mayo Clinic in Rochester.
+Denise Dupras, M.D., Ph.D., is a general internist in Primary Care in Rochester and Kasson's Division of Community Internal Medicine, Geriatrics and Palliative Care.
+She completed her medical and doctoral degrees at Mayo Clinic Alix School of Medicine, and her residency in internal medicine at Mayo Clinic in Rochester.
 Her interests include medical education and evidence-based medicine.